Investigative Specialist Trainee 1 (Motor Vehicle)

 Transition examination open to all qualified employees of the New York State Department of Motor Vehicles.

-In a position allocated to Grade 6, 7, or 8 AND a bachelor’s degree or higher.
+in a position allocated to Grade 6, 7, or 8 AND a bachelor?s or higher degree.

-After two years of service in a position allocated to Grade 9 or higher, successful candidates will be eligible for appointment from the eligible list.
+- After two years of service in a position allocated to Grade 9 or higher, successful candidates will be qualified for appointment from the eligible list.

-After two years of service in a position allocated to Grade 6, 7, or 8 AND proof of a bachelor’s degree or higher, successful candidates will be eligible for appointment from the eligible list.
+- After two years of service in a position allocated to Grade 6, 7, or 8 AND proof of a bachelor's or higher degree, successful candidates will be eligible for appointment from the eligible list.